idugalic/micro-company/README.md

 #### WebSocket on the gateway

-All the events will be sent to browser via WebSocket and displayed on http://192.168.99.103:9000/socket/index.html
+All events will be sent to browser via WebSocket, and displayed on http://192.168.99.103:9000/socket/index.html

 ## About AXON